Collective motion of mutually coupled Thomas Oscillators: Spatially Separated Swirling Motion and Eddy Diffusion: Mutually Coupled Thomas System With Linear Coupling

-As far as synchronization is concerned the threshold for CS has now been shifted towards the left with a value $cc_T \sim 0.33$.
-This shows that stable CS is achieved much earlier than that in the previous case and is confirmed by the LTE.
-Like in the previous case here also we have weak forms of synchronization in the range of limit cycle oscillations in the low range of $cc$.
-Figures(\ref{CH6F6}, \ref{CH6F7}, \ref{CH6F8}) show synchronization for this case. \\
+The qualitative nature of the dynamics remains the same as in the previous case.
+The small chaos window is now in the middle of the limit cycle region in the range of $cc \sim 0.12$ to $cc\sim 0.29$.
+For synchronization, the threshold for CS shifted towards the left with a value of $cc_T \sim 0.35$.
+Stable CS is achieved much earlier than in the previous case and confirmed by the LTE.
+Like the previous case, we also have weak forms of synchronization in the range of limit cycle oscillations in the low range of $cc$.
+In the present calculation, transient chaos persisted up to $T=50K$ with $1 \%$ variation in the initial condition after every $\delta cc$ cycle.
+Here also, synchronization does not get affected by the transient states. \\ \\ So for both these parameter values, linear coupling(weak momentum transfer) results in directed motion of the particles for higher values of the coupling constants.
+The external energy from thermal fluctuation and local kinetic fluctuations are converted into translatory motion of the two particles.
+This is quite similar to molecular diffusion.
+The asymptotic dynamics of the coupled system remain chaotic for strong coupling values.